Omobayode6/cloud-engineering/README.md

 ## apt
+* sudo - super user do (execute a command as another user)
+* apt - advanced package management tool(facilitate the process of installing and uninstalling linux software packages.)
+* sudo apt update - Update the Package Index
+* sudo apt list --upgradable - to see the list of ungradable packages
+* sudo apt upgrade - Upgrade Packages
+* sudo apt search packageName - search for a package
 * sudo apt install <packageName> - Install a Package
 * sudo apt remove <packageName> - Remove a Package
-* sudo apt update - Update the Package Index
-* sudo apt upgrade - Upgrade Packages
 * apt help - To get help on apt
-* $ sudo add-apt-repository <repo directory> - install app using package repo
+* $ sudo add-apt-repository <repo directory> - install app using package repository
 * apt install apache2 - Install apache
 * curl localhost - To see the server in the terminal
   Apache web service is the sutware that respon and sed the website file to our browser.